wennjie/react-redux-ionic/README.md

 export default Activity
 ```
-Header.js holds the links for filtering the list
+Header.js holds the links for filtering the list.
+When returning multiple components, you have the option of wrapping them in a div, or some other component/tag, or you can return an array of components.
+Here is an example of wrapping in a div tag:

 ```javascript
 import React from 'react'